 E&O insurance is a type of liability insurance that can protect real estate agents if they make a mistake during a transaction.
 A classic example involves two Pennsylvania-based real estate agents who failed to disclose a home they sold was the scene of a gruesome murder-suicide.
 As told by the Wall Street Journal, this resulted in a 7-year legal battle after they were sued by their client.

 Currently, 12 states, mostly in the South and Midwest, require agents to be covered with bare-minimum E&O insurance.
 The rest of the states do not have a requirement, although individual brokers might.
 The cost is about $600 per year for an individual policy.
-Alternatively, your broker might have already provide coverage through their office.
-In this case, you’ll pay them back through your commission split or desk fee.
+In most cases though, your broker will provide coverage through their office account.
+Before you sign on with a real estate brokerage, make sure to ask if E&O insurance is included.
 Even if it’s not provided by your firm or required, it can be a good idea to get coverage.

 Join the National Association of Realtors (NAR)